cfung89/chess/README.md

 The software was developed by Cyrus Y. H. Fung.
 It is distributed under the Apache License Version 2.0.
 Please refer to LICENSE or http://apache.org/licenses/ for details.

 ## Disclaimer
 The software is provided as-is with no warranty or support.
 We do not take any responsibility for any damage, loss of income, or any problems you might experience from using our software.
-If you have questions, you are encouraged to consult the paper and the source code.
-If you find our software useful, please cite our paper above.
+If you have questions, you are encouraged to consult the source code.
+If you find this software useful, please reference this repository.

 ## References
 * Frontend: I followed the tutorials in this playlist for the frontend: https://www.youtube.com/playlist?list=PLBmRxydnERkysOgOS917Ojc_-uisgb8Aj, and at his GitHub repository https://github.com/FrontendCodingYT/coding-projects/tree/b5320623b71bdae479797677c3eed556af61c3b1/reactjs-projects/chess-app